 They decided to apply a simple principle, which became the main pillar of the Toyota Production System - Just-in-time (JIT) production.
 A simple inventory system where you only produce if there is a demand for your production.

-After World War II, Japanese manufacturers faced several challenges: lack of money, lack of space where to build large warehouses and lack of natural resources.
+After World War II, Japanese manufacturers faced several challenges: lack of money, lack of space to build large warehouses, and lack of natural resources.

 All these factors put a roadblock that Japanese manufacturers had to remove in order to find their way to industrial success.
 Then, Toyota came up with a simple solution – they just made their processes lean.

 The lean management of their resources was built upon the Just-in-time production philosophy.
 A concept based on removing waste from business processes to achieve a streamlined, highly efficient system that provides low-cost and high-quality products to support customer needs.

 It took years for Toyota to perfect the Just-in-time production management, which is now popular across various industries and applied by some of the most successful companies, such as Dell, Harley-Davidson, and McDonald’s.